rahulgautam21/CSC-510-SE-P2/backend_node/README.md

 # Getting Started with backend application

-# Installation Steps for softwares used
+## Installation Steps for software used

 - MongoDB : We used No-SQL database to store the application data.
 Installation steps can be found [here](https://www.mongodb.com/docs/manual/administration/install-community/)